IHE/RAD.IRA/input/pagecontent/rad-x7.md

 - the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty
 - the `hub.channel.endpoint` does not match the websocket associated to the Subscriber

+The Manager may return other applicable HTTP error status codes.

 The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Subscriber.

 ##### 2:3.X7.4.2.3 Expected Actions